Hosamov/rock_paper_scissors/README.md

-# rock_paper_scissors
+# Rock Paper Scissors
-A Rock Paper Scissors card game
+## A new take on the classic card game War, with Rock Paper Scissors.